Doing case studies as research

 2. It will give you insight into a particular issue.

-3. It will help you to refine a theory.
+3. It might help you to refine a theory.
 For example, you might find a case that seems contrary to a current dominant theory.

 Write a clear research question.
 This is necessary to keep you focused and to enable you to draw a conclusion.